Bulgarian Food: The Ultimate Guide To The Most Delicious Food You’ve Never Tried

 Skara (grilled) and roasted dishes include:

 - Kyufte (meatball): made from pork, lamb or chicken meat and spices.
-Several diversions exist, with the most popular being tatarsko kyufte (Tatarian meatball, stuffed with white brine cheese) and nervozno kyufte (“nervous” spicy meatball).
+Several diversions exist, with the most popular being tatarsko kyufte (Tatarian meatball, stuffed with cheese) and nervozno kyufte (“nervous” spicy meatball).

 - Kebapche: also made of minced pork, lamb or chicken meat and spices, but formed as a long stick rather than a round meatball.